postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2024-02-15-ashes-remaster-preview.md

 > **As an additional cost to play this event, add 1 installed program or piece of hardware to your grip.**
 > Install **1** program or piece of hardware **from your grip**, paying X[credit] less.
 X is equal to the printed install cost of the **card you added to your grip**.

-TODO: replace with fixed image (manveruppd will send)

 [![Rejig](https://card-images.netrunnerdb.com/v1/large/26029.jpg)](https://netrunnerdb.com/en/card/26029)
 ![Rejig](/images/ashes-remastered/ASH_DFL_29 (Small).png)